 The modern workshop is a veritable smorgasbord of implements that want their pound of flesh.
 There are miter saws and bandsaws and routers and thickness planers, and all are quite dangerous.
-But the king of dangerous power tools is the table saw, and the way modern table saws are sold (and how they SHOULD be sold) tell quite a torts story.
+But the king of dangerous power tools is the table saw, and the way modern table saws are sold (and how they SHOULD be sold) tells quite a torts story.

-As a result of the melee happening in workshops around the country, a table saw purchased today comes adorned with a variety of safety devices intended to reduces the chances of kickback and other injuries.
+As a result of the melee happening in workshops around the country, a table saw purchased today comes adorned with a variety of safety devices intended to reduce the chances of kickback and other injuries.
 The most important of these is called a riving knife, which is a stationary blade that attempts to keep cut wood from binding with the back of the spinning saw.
-Next come anti-kickback pawls, which are little spring-loaded claws that push the wood down towards the table.
+Next in importance are anti-kickback pawls, which are little spring-loaded claws that push the wood down towards the table.
 On top of that there is a blade guard, which is a metal and plastic housing that provides a barrier between a user’s fingers and the saw.

 As a result, the least expensive way to buy a table saw that will not amputate your appendages is a $1300 SawStop portable model.
 Portable table saws without the technology can be had for literally 1/10th the price, with even high quality table saws costing closer to $500.
 So in the table saw world, safety comes at an extraordinary premium.

-And that premium might be spread across the market if SawStop has its way and the United States Consumer Products Safety Commission makes rules requiring all new table saws to have flesh-sensing technologies.
-From a consumer products safety perspective, this is as close to a no-brainer as possible.
+And that premium might be spread across the market if SawStop has its way and the United States Consumer Products Safety Commission makes rules requiring all new table saws to have flesh-sensing technology.
+From a consumer products safety perspective, this is a no-brainer.
 There is a technology that can save literally thousands of people a year from being permanently disfigured.
 Juries have found that the absence of such a technology by default makes a manufacturer negligent.
-In a recent Massachusetts case, the victim of the table saw accident successfully sued Ryobi for designing a saw that does not use SawStop technology (although the jury did determine that he was 35% responsible for the accident because he disabled all of the safety features).
+In a recent Massachusetts case, the victim of a table saw accident successfully sued Ryobi for designing a saw that does not use SawStop technology (although the jury did determine that he was 35% responsible for the accident because he disabled all of the safety features).
 His lawyer argued that because Ryobi passed on an opportunity to buy the underlying SawStop intellectual property in 2000, it rendered all of its future designs defective.
 Given that a jury would deem tools without this safety feature defective per se underlines how impactful the technology is, and should make the decision by the Consumer Products Safety Commission easy.
 With absolutely no pun intended, the decision should be clear cut.